nerbiz/wordclass/docs/classes/Init.md

 ```

 ### ::defaultTextDomain()
-Set or get the default text domain.
+Set or get the default text domain, this is null by default.

 #### Example
 ```php